jshobbs/recursion-projects/README.md

 This repository contains many recursion projects.
 While these projects could have their own repository, they are being grouped together because they all involve recursion.

+This repository will be part of an application that will show users how recursion works, allowing the user to step through the execution of a recursive method without needing debug features of an IDE.

 The projects will start off with a command line display, but over time the display will be changed to HTML5 on Angular SPA site.